Nis6hal/Nis6hal/README.md

 - [ ] Land a role where I can grow, contribute, and do work that matters 🚀
 - [ ] Keep sharpening React, ML/NLP, and systems fundamentals
-- [ ] Ship 2–3 more meaningful projects
+- [ ] Build one project that I can see and be impressed
 - [ ] Open to internships, junior roles, and collaborations — let's talk!

 ---